JClement57/Luscombe/README.md

 ### Keywords

-Lastly, there are 11 words that mean specific things to the program.
-This words are always in all caps, and are always followed by a block.
+There are 11 words that mean specific things to the program.
+These words are always in all caps, and are always followed by a block.
 The point of these words is to tell the program what each block is.
 These keywords are defined in the cheat sheet below!

-### items
+### Items

 Unlike the previous concepts, items are unique to Luscombe.
 Items are the building block of how you interact with the world in the game.
 They are pretty simple once you know how to define them, so lets start by looking at a very simple example.